Update: Former Patrol Car – 1971 Dodge Coronet

 Disclosure: This site may receive compensation from some link clicks and purchases.

-Over the last few weeks, I’ve been bingeing on the old 1950s show Highway Patrol with Broderick Crawford.
-That’s probably way before the time of most of you but I seem to gravitate towards old police shows for some reason, the older the better.
-This 1971 Dodge Coronet is a former highway patrol car and the seller has it listed here on eBay in Logan, Utah.
-There is a $4,000 buy-it-now price listed and the current bid is $1,500.
+FROM 12/04/2021 – Over the last few weeks, I’ve been binge-watching the old 1950s show Highway Patrol with Broderick Crawford.
+That’s probably way before the time of most of you, but I seem to gravitate towards old police shows for some reason, the older the better.
+This 1971 Dodge Coronet is a former highway patrol car, and the seller has it listed here on eBay in Logan, Utah.
+There is a $4,000 buy-it-now price listed, and the current bid is $1,500.

-The dad of my best friend in school used to have company cars and one was a Coronet of this vintage.
-It was the classic 1970s green and it had a 318 V8 that would cause only one of the rear wheels to spin almost forever when driven by a teenager.
-I can’t imagine the power that this car must have had with its 383 four-barrel, yowsa.
+The dad of my best friend in school used to have company cars, and one was a Coronet of this vintage.
+It was the classic 1970s green, and it had a 318 V8 that would make one of the rear wheels spin almost forever when driven by a teenager.
+I can’t imagine the power that this car must have had with its 383 four-barrel.

-The sixth-generation Coronet was only made for four years, 1971 through 1974 and they were similar to the third-generation Plymouth Satellite.
+The sixth-generation Coronet was produced for only four years, from 1971 to 1974, and was similar to the third-generation Plymouth Satellite.
 As is often the case, the cars were improved over the four-year run to the point that the later cars were much nicer, quieter, and smoother.
-Still, I like the 1971 models, they’re raw, tough, and cool.
+Still, I like the 1971 models; they’re raw, tough, and cool.
 And in this case, rusty.
-The seller has provided quite a few photos even including two underside photos, here and here.
-It’s a little rugged under there but hopefully it’s just heavy surface rust and nothing structural.
+The seller has provided several photos, including two of the underside, which can be viewed here and here.
+It’s a little rugged under there, but hopefully it’s just heavy surface rust and nothing structural.

 Auctions Ending Soon